SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/students-loggingin.md

 ![Shibboleth Prompt](/images/instructionalcluster/cilogon2.png)
 1. When prompted, completed the Duo/MFA authentication request.
 ![Duo Prompt](/images/instructionalcluster/cilogon3.png)
-1. Once authenticated you will be redirect back to JupyterHub and presented with a list of containers.
+1. Once authenticated you will be redirect back to JupyterHub and presented with a list of [containers images](/instructionalcluster/images).
 Your instructor will provide you details on which one to select.
 ![Container Prompt](/images/instructionalcluster/cilogon4.png)